isc-projects/kea/doc/guide/dhcp4-srv.rst

 These are the current limitations of the DHCPv4 server software.
-Most of them are reflections of the current stage of development and should be treated as “not implemented yet”, rather than actual limitations.
+Most of them are reflections of the current stage of development and should be treated as “not implemented yet,” rather than as actual limitations.
 However, some of them are implications of the design choices made.
 Those are clearly marked as such.

 -  BOOTP (`RFC 951 <http://tools.ietf.org/html/rfc951>`__) is not
    supported.
-This is a design choice: BOOTP support is not planned.
+This is a design choice; BOOTP support is not planned.

 -  On Linux and BSD system families the DHCP messages are sent and received over the raw sockets (using LPF and BPF) and all packet